Welcome to my personal publishing project where I present articles, essays and fiction I have written over the years.

 A short story about the East India Company and the 'Spice Wars' of the early seventeenth century.

-A short story for a writing competion in the Coronation Year of 2023.
+A short story for a writing competition in the Coronation Year of 2023.